alicelapeyre/alicelapeyre.github.io/_pages/about.md

 I am interested in public and labour economics, more particularly in the optimal design of social insurance policies on the labor market.
 <br />

-I am visiting [UC Berkeley](https://www.econ.berkeley.edu) for the Fall semester, sponsored by Prof. Emmanuel Saez.
+I am visiting [UC Berkeley](https://www.econ.berkeley.edu) for the Fall semester of 2022, sponsored by Prof. Emmanuel Saez.
 <br />

 From January 2023, I will be visiting [STICERD](https://sticerd.lse.ac.uk) at the London School of Economics, sponsored by Prof. Camille Landais.